jhudsl/AnVIL_Book_Getting_Started/README.md

 This course was created from [this github template](https://github.com/jhudsl/DaSL_Course_Template_Bookdown).

-You can see the rendered course material here: https://jhudatascience.org/AnVIL_Book_Getting_Started/
+You can see the rendered book here: https://jhudatascience.org/AnVIL_Book_Getting_Started/

 If you would like to contribute to this book, take a look at the [getting_started.md](./getting_started.md).